Lab 5: Data Wrangling II

 Background

 While initially very little was known about the SARS-CoV-2 virus, we did know the general pathology of vira.
 Briefly, the virus invades the cells and hijacks the intra-cellular machinery.
 Using the hijacked machinery, components for new virus particles are produced, eventually being packed into the viral envelope and released from the infected cell.
 Some of these components, viral proteins, is broken down into smaller fragments called peptides by the proteasome.
-These peptides are transported into the endoplasmatic reticulum by the Transporter Associated with antigen Processing (TAP) protein complex.
-Here, they are aided by chaperones bound to the Major Histocompatilibty Complex class I (MHCI) and then across the Golgi Aparatus they finally get displayed on the surface of the cells.
+These peptides are transported into the endoplasmic reticulum by the Transporter Associated with antigen Processing (TAP) protein complex.
+Here, they are aided by chaperones bound to the Major Histocompatilibty Complex class I (MHC-I) and then across the Golgi apparatus they finally get displayed on the surface of the cells.
 Note, in humans, MHC is also called Human Leukocyte Antigen (HLA) and represents the most diverse genes.
 Each of us have a total of 6 HLA-alleles, 3 from the maternal and 3 from the paternal side.
 These are further divided into 3 classes HLA-A, HLA-B and HLA-C and the combination of these constitute the HLA-haplotype for an individual.
-Once the peptide is bound to the MHC Class I at the cell surface and exposed, the MHCI-peptide complex can be recognised by CD8+ Cytotoxic T-Lymphocytes (CTLs) via the T-cell Receptor (TCR).
+Once the peptide is bound to the MHC class I at the cell surface and exposed, the MHC-I peptide complex can be recognised by CD8+ Cytotoxic T-Lymphocytes (CTLs) via the T-cell Receptor (TCR).
 If a cell displays peptides of viral origin, the CTL gets activated and via a cascade induces apoptosis (programmed cell death) of the infected cell.
-The proces is summarised in the figure below.
+The process is summarised in the figure below (McCarthy and Weinberg 2015).

 The data we will be working with today contains data on sequenced T-cell receptors, viral antigens, HLA-haplotypes and clinical meta data for a cohort: